tm157/rlkit/README.md

 - [x] Write a function for merge and extract.
 - [x] Append z's size for everything.
 - [ ] Implement GMM
+- [ ] Train Ant using SAC and DIAYN